SUGAM-CB/Computer-Science-Project/README.md

 Risk Concideration:

- This project involves several potential risks related to data, performance, and technical implementation
+ This project involves several risks related to data, performance, and technical implementation

   -> risk related to data availability as public APIs have limited data access